 Dzunisani interests lie in acquiring skills and perspectives to solve complex social problems, to engage in communication and collaboration across the social science discipline, and to utilize a shared infrastructure for social science.
 During 2013-2014 April Dzunisani participated in volunteer work as a care worker and a team leader at an NGO called future families.

-Assistant Researcher: Faculty of Knowledge Economy and Scientific Advancement-Duduetsang Mokoele
+Researcher: Faculty of Knowledge Economy and Scientific Advancement-Duduetsang Mokoele

-Duduetsang Mokoele is an Assistant Researcher in
+Duduetsang Mokoele has been recently promoted to Research after serving as an Assistant Researcher in

 the Faculty of Knowledge Economy and Scientific Advancement (KESA).
 She has an academic background in International Relations, Political Studies and Public Policy and Administration.